mdppml/mdppml.github.io/_pages/teaching.md

 **Lecturer:** Mete Akgün
 **Tutors:** Şeyma Selcan Mağara, Cem Ata Baykara

-[cite_start]Cryptography is fundamental to the security of modern communications, data storage, and confidential computing.
+Cryptography is fundamental to the security of modern communications, data storage, and confidential computing.
 This introductory course covers the essential principles, methods, and applications of cryptography, including:
-* [cite_start]Classical cryptographic systems
+* Classical cryptographic systems
-* [cite_start]Pseudo-random functions (PRF) and permutations (PRP)
+* Pseudo-random functions (PRF) and permutations (PRP)
-* [cite_start]Block ciphers, including DES and AES
+* Block ciphers, including DES and AES
-* [cite_start]Symmetric encryption techniques
+* Symmetric encryption techniques
-* [cite_start]Message authentication codes (MACs)
+* Message authentication codes (MACs)
-* [cite_start]Authenticated encryption
+* Authenticated encryption
-* [cite_start]Hash functions
+* Hash functions
-* [cite_start]Basic group theory concepts
+* Basic group theory concepts
-* [cite_start]Diffie-Hellman key exchange
+* Diffie-Hellman key exchange
-* [cite_start]Asymmetric encryption
+* Asymmetric encryption
-* [cite_start]Digital signatures
+* Digital signatures
-* [cite_start]Secure multi-party computation
+* Secure multi-party computation

-[cite_start]This course aims to provide a comprehensive foundation in cryptography, equipping students with the knowledge needed to understand and apply cryptographic techniques in various security contexts.
+This course aims to provide a comprehensive foundation in cryptography, equipping students with the knowledge needed to understand and apply cryptographic techniques in various security contexts.

 ### Secure Processing of Medical Data: Privacy-Enhancing Technologies in Practice
 *University of Tübingen, Winter Semester*

 **Lecturers:** Mete Akgün, Şeyma Selcan Mağara, Cem Ata Baykara

-[cite_start]This practical course offers students hands-on experience with privacy-enhancing technologies specifically designed for medical data and genome processing. [cite_start]In this course, students will work in teams on mini research projects to explore and apply state-of-the-art privacy-preserving techniques to solve computational challenges in medical data analysis.
+This practical course offers students hands-on experience with privacy-enhancing technologies specifically designed for medical data and genome processing.
+In this course, students will work in teams on mini research projects to explore and apply state-of-the-art privacy-preserving techniques to solve computational challenges in medical data analysis.
 Key components of the course include:
-* [cite_start]Understanding and implementing various privacy-enhancing methods.
+* Understanding and implementing various privacy-enhancing methods.
-* [cite_start]Collaborating on practical projects to address real-world medical data privacy issues.
+* Collaborating on practical projects to address real-world medical data privacy issues.
-* [cite_start]Sharing insights and findings through concise team presentations.
+* Sharing insights and findings through concise team presentations.

-[cite_start]The course fosters a collaborative learning environment where students enhance their practical skills and theoretical knowledge in privacy technologies.
+The course fosters a collaborative learning environment where students enhance their practical skills and theoretical knowledge in privacy technologies.

 ### Data Privacy
 *University of Tübingen, Winter Semester*

 **Lecturers:** Mete Akgün, Şeyma Selcan Mağara

-[cite_start]This seminar-style course delves into contemporary research topics in data privacy and their applications.
+This seminar-style course delves into contemporary research topics in data privacy and their applications.
 Students will engage in the following activities:
-* [cite_start]Learning, summarizing, and presenting state-of-the-art scientific papers on data privacy.
+* Learning, summarizing, and presenting state-of-the-art scientific papers on data privacy.
-* [cite_start]Critically assessing the contributions of research papers.
+* Critically assessing the contributions of research papers.
-* [cite_start]Presenting current research results to peers and leading research discussions.
+* Presenting current research results to peers and leading research discussions.
-* [cite_start]Summarizing and evaluating research findings through oral presentations and written reports.
+* Summarizing and evaluating research findings through oral presentations and written reports.

-[cite_start]Topics covered include, but are not limited to, social network privacy, machine learning privacy, and biomedical data privacy. [cite_start]The course aims to develop students' abilities to communicate complex research topics effectively and foster critical thinking.
+Topics covered include, but are not limited to, social network privacy, machine learning privacy, and biomedical data privacy.
+The course aims to develop students' abilities to communicate complex research topics effectively and foster critical thinking.